ServiceComposer/ServiceComposer.AspNetCore/README.md

 # ServiceComposer

-ServiceComposer is a ViewModel Composition Gateway, for more details and the philosophy behind a Composition Gateway refer to the [ViewModel Composition series](https://milestone.topics.it/categories/view-model-composition) of article available on [milestone.topics.it](https://milestone.topics.it/)
+ServiceComposer is a ViewModel Composition Gateway.
+For more details, and the philosophy behind a Composition Gateway, refer to the [ViewModel Composition series](https://milestone.topics.it/categories/view-model-composition) of article available on [milestone.topics.it](https://milestone.topics.it/).

 ## Usage